Student and Graduate Profiles

-“My job involves managing a team of water treatment experts with the goal of providing value to our customers by implementing water treatment programmes for companies such as dairy factories, power stations, hospitals and food and beverage manufacturers.
+"My job involves managing a team of water treatment experts with the goal of providing value to our customers by implementing water treatment programmes for industries such as dairy, power, hospitals and other food and beverage manufacturers.
 Our main focus is monitoring chemical programmes on industrial boilers and cooling towers.
 A typical day would involve travelling to three or four industrial sites.
-Here we monitor their water treatment programmes and make any changes or recommendations to help optimise the programme based on our onsite test results.”
+Here we monitor their water treatment programmes based on chemical analysis and make any changes or recommendations to help optimise the programme based on our onsite test results."

 BSc; MSc in Biological SciencesHead of Science

 Food Animal Initiative Ltd

 "I'm doing something I absolutely love every day and getting paid for it."

 A passion for animal welfare and a PhD at Oxford University has led to an exciting role in the UK at the Food Animal Initiative Ltd (FAI) for science graduate Ashleigh Bright.

 “I’m involved in animal behaviour/welfare research projects on the farm and with commercial industry partners.
 Our role is between academia and industry, taking the scientific research, getting it working on our farm and then out into the wider world."